-We were pleased to join the Southern District Health Board and Otago Polytechnic to celebrate the Otago Nursing Excellence Awards this week.
+We were pleased to join the Southern District Health Board and Otago Polytechnic to celebrate the Otago Nursing Excellence Awards.

 The awards recognised and celebrated nursing excellence in Otago and the Presbyterian Support Otago Award was one of nine categories presented.